ThreadDotRun/Auriga/readme.md

 # Auriga Fully Open Source Code and Text Completion Plugin for Sublime Text
+## Using llama.cpp binaries (to keep it small so it runs almost anywhere with no network connections needed)
+### Demo runs on a Dell optiplex built circa 2016
 - A Sublime Text plugin that integrates a machine learning model for real-time text generation and completion using fully open source components and GGUF (Generic Graph Universal Format) model files.

 # TLDR